 Prerequisite science courses and lab requirements must be taken in a traditional, in-class format.

 Online prerequisite courses will only be considered from a regionally-accredited college or university.

 SUNY Optometry will only accept online prerequisite courses in the following subject areas: psychology, social sciences and humanities (one course only), calculus and statistics.

 Is there a limit to the number of prerequisite courses that I can take at a community college?

 SUNY Optometry does not limit the number of courses you can take at community colleges.
-We do recommend that most of your science prerequisites be taken at a 4-year college/university.
+We do recommend, however, that most of your science prerequisites be taken at a four-year college or university.

-Is there a minimum to the number of hours I should shadow an optometrist?
+Is there a minimum number of hours I should shadow an optometrist?